carpentries/docs.carpentries.org/source/community/community_session_host.rst

 Here are some useful Etherpads for Community Discussion Hosts:

-- [Community Discussions Etherpad](https://pad.carpentries.org/community-sessions-2024): Lists all upcoming community discussions, where members can sign up and find session login information.
+-`Community Discussions Etherpad <https://pad.carpentries.org/community-sessions-2024>`_: Lists all upcoming community discussions, where members can sign up and find session login information.

-- [Pad-of-pads](https://pad.carpentries.org/pad-of-pads): A list of The Carpentries' most commonly used Etherpads and resources.
+-`Pad-of-pads <https://pad.carpentries.org/pad-of-pads>`_: A list of The Carpentries' most commonly used Etherpads and resources.

 Messaging and Communication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Slack is the platform used by The Carpentries for real-time and ongoing communication.
 Channels help community members collaborate based
 on the channel's purpose.
-You can [join The Carpentries Slack workspace](https://swc-slack-invite.herokuapp.com/) to participate in
+You can `join The Carpentries Slack workspace <https://swc-slack-invite.herokuapp.com/>`_ to participate in
 discussions relevant to your role:

 - **#discussion-hosts**: A channel for Community Discussion Hosts and those interested in hosting discussions.

-If you’re new to Slack, our [Slack Quick Start Guide](https://docs.carpentries.org/topic_folders/communications/tools/slack-and-email.html#slack-quick-start-guide)
+If you’re new to Slack, our `Slack Quick Start Guide <https://docs.carpentries.org/topic_folders/communications/tools/slack-and-email.html#slack-quick-start-guide>`_
 will help you set up your profile and provide an overview of how we use the platform daily.

 Mailing List
 ~~~~~~~~~~~~

-You can find all of The Carpentries mailing lists on [TopicBox](https://carpentries.topicbox.com/latest).
-The [Community Discussion Host mailing list](https://carpentries.topicbox.com/groups/discussion-hosts) is specifically for this role.
+You can find all of The Carpentries mailing lists on `TopicBox <https://carpentries.topicbox.com/latest>`_.
+The `Community Discussion Host mailing list <https://carpentries.topicbox.com/groups/discussion-hosts>`_ is specifically for this role.

-To join any mailing list, you need to [create a login on the site](https://carpentries.topicbox.com/latest).
+To join any mailing list, you need to `create a login on the site <https://carpentries.topicbox.com/latest>`_.
 After that, you can browse the groups and select “Join the Conversation” for open mailing lists or “Request to Join” for those that need admin approval.